Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 Apple confirms that carrier settings update prompts appear automatically but only after a stable connection to Wi-Fi or cellular is established.
 That detail matters: if you’ve been chasing a “No SIM” error in a low-signal area and your home Wi-Fi is also down, the prompt may never appear, and you’ll think your iPhone has no update queued.
 Walk somewhere with strong Wi-Fi and let the About screen sit for a few minutes.

 If no prompt appears but you still suspect the profile is stale, force a refresh by toggling Settings > General > About > Network Provider off and back on (the label varies by iOS version).
-When we tried this on an iPhone 14 Pro that had been on iOS 17.5 for three months, the prompt surfaced within a minute of the toggle.
+On a phone that has gone months without an update, the prompt often surfaces within a minute of the toggle.

 After the update completes, look at the status bar.
 A working carrier name and at least one signal bar means you’re done.